VladUsatii/p2pspec/docs/blocks/HEADER.md

 ### Previous Hash

 A previous hash is the double SHA256 hash of the parent block header.
 This is used in the mining process to validate that a nonce yields below the target value of the encoded difficulty.
+Double SHA256 is very useful, as it creates a fixed padding for every hash and removes arbitrary byte lengths.

 ### Mix Hash